 - Promote the principles of diversity and equity in all work related duties, wherever applicable.

 - Must have the ability to communicate with our clients in a respectful and dignified manner.

 - Strong written and oral communication skills are required with consumers, guardians,

 - Sound judgement and the ability to work independently and as part of a team.

-recognized diploma or undergraduate degree in a human services area and equivalent
+- A recognized diploma or undergraduate degree in a related human services.

-- You have worked in the mental health field for over two years and have a deep commitment
+- You have worked in the mental health and addiction field for more than two (2) years and have

 - Current First Aid and CPR certifications.